Kyle Tucker Player Props: Astros vs. Blue Jays

 Kyle Tucker At The Plate

-- Tucker has 17 hits and an OBP of .452, both of which rank first among Houston hitters this season.
+- Tucker has 18 hits and an OBP of .442, both of which are tops among Houston hitters this season.

-- Among the qualifying hitters in MLB play, his batting average ranks 47th, his on-base percentage ranks seventh, and he is 26th in the league in slugging.
+- Among qualifying batters, he ranks 44th in batting average, while his on-base percentage ranks eighth and he is 29th in slugging.

-- He has hit a home run in 23.5% of his games this season, and 5.5% of his trips to the dish.
+- He has gone deep in four games this season (22.2%), leaving the park in 5.2% of his trips to the dish.

-- Tucker has had an RBI in seven games this year (41.2%), including five multi-RBI outings (29.4%).
-He has also driven in three or more of his team's runs in one contest.
+- Tucker has picked up an RBI in eight games this year (44.4%), with two or more RBI in five of those contests (27.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.